 Yes, a professional engineer licensed under the provisions of NRS 625, who designs buildings as permitted by NRS 625 and is exempt from the provisions of NRS 623 (architects, registered interior designers and residential designers), may prepare and stamp documents customarily prepared by an architect.
-The work must be performed in a competent manner.
+The work must be performed in a competent manner and within the engineer's discipline of engineering.